manhxnguyen/sm_pizza_backend/README.md

 PORT=3001 bin/dev
 ```

-The API will be available at `http://localhost:3001`
+The API will be available at `http://localhost:3001` (or the port specified in your .env file)

 ## Running Tests